Lead Positive Change

 We are fortunate to have a collaborative learning environment that emphasizes learning, teaching, and collegiality.
 Our faculty has a great deal of practical experience at all educational leadership levels to fully support and develop your leadership skills.
 We are dedicated to serving our students and ensuring your ability to lead positive change in the educational environment of your choice to improve the learning, achievement, and lives of children and communities.

-Our program has been nationally ranked in recent years by U.S. News and World Report and is nationally accredited by the Educational Leadership Constituent Council (ELCC)/NCATE.
+Our program has been nationally ranked in recent years by U.S. News and World Report and is nationally accredited by the Educational Leadership Constituent Council (ELCC).
 UNC is also a member of the University Council for Educational Administration, which is the leading national association for the preparation of educational leaders and offers many networking possibilities to our graduates.
+Pick the ELPS program for me

 Native American Innovative Leadership (NAIL) Program